canjs/canjs/guides/getting-started-tutorial/components.md

 <a name="first-component"></a>
 ## First can.Component
-If you recall from the introduction, a [`can.Component`](../docs/can.Component.html) is like a self-contained, mini web application.
-In other words, it’s encapsulated.
+If you recall from the introduction, a [`can.Component`](../docs/can.Component.html) is like a self-contained, mini web application; in other words, it’s encapsulated.
 Because `can.Component`’s are encapsulated, they should each contain their own:

 - View template file (.stache file)